enockmbaraka/stock_price_prediction/README.md

 ![](https://github.com/f-kuzey-edes-huyal/stock_price_prediction/blob/main/results/nvidia_result.png)

-We may achieve better results by using a smaller time_step (such as 35 or 40) instead of 60, along with an alternative normalization technique, which could improve model performance, especially for noisy time series like Apple's stock data.
-For example, using a Robust Scaler or Quantile Transformer might help reduce the impact of outliers and noise, allowing the model to generalize better.
+To improve Apple’s performance, we may achieve better results by using a smaller time_step (such as 35 or 40) instead of 60, along with an alternative normalization technique.
+This could enhance model performance, especially for noisy time series like Apple’s stock data.
+For example, using a Robust Scaler or Quantile Transformer might help mitigate the impact of outliers and noise, allowing the model to generalize more effectively.

+.

 Initially, I was uncertain whether to tune ```the time_step``` parameter or apply different normalization techniques for each time series.
 However, I decided to fix certain conditions to ensure a fair and consistent comparison across the four companies.